Hukyl/Hukyl/README.md

 I'm Andrii Shalaiev, a software developer from Kiev, Ukraine.
 I'm also a dancer, chemist, play the guitar and apparently code sometimes.

-I love writing clean code in Python and JavaScript.
-Currently I'm learning more about these languages as well as C and Kotlin.
+I mostly code in Python, Golang, C, JavaScript.
+Currently I'm learning more about these languages as well as C++ and Java.
 I'm friendly and hard-working, and fond of working on and completing hard but interesing projects.

 <!--